Parents and Children

-Regular meditation can be a fantastic resource to manage stress - and you don't need to sit and meditate for a long period of time, either.
-In Catherine's blog posts you'll find mindfulness exercises for parents, teenagers and younger children.
+Meditation for parents can be a fantastic support for a calm family life - to manage stress, relax and develop healthy habits.
+And you don't need to sit and meditate for a long period of time to feel its benefits.
+In Catherine's mindfulness blog posts you'll find meditations for kids, including meditation scripts you can read to younger children and exercises for parents.
 You can also look at the bottom of this page to find links to other resources.
-So if you’re too busy to read, you might want to head straight there!
+If you’re too busy to read, you might simply pop across to the post about feeling too busy to be mindful.

-Mindfulness means paying attention to what’s happening in the moment and accepting those experiences and feelings without judgment.
-In these unusually difficult times, incorporating mindful practices into our daily routine can help calm anxiety and build resilience.
+Mindfulness means paying attention to what’s happening in the moment and accepting experiences and feelings without judgment.
+In difficult times, incorporating mindful practices into our daily routine can help calm anxiety and build resilience.
+Especially if there are times when your children are unhappy or your teenagers seem difficult.

-At the current time, it’s hard to stop our minds spiralling downwards.
 Our thoughts can rapidly (and repeatedly) lead us to worry about the future for our children.
-Learning to manage difficult thoughts and emotions is one of the things people most appreciate from doing mindfulness training.
+Learning to manage difficult thoughts and emotions is one of the things stressed parents most appreciate from mindfulness training, and it can help us calm down when stressed.

-We've lost time to ourselves that used to be part of our daily routine — commutes, time alone at home, going shopping.
-So it’s particularly important to make time to recharge our batteries, including quiet time alone.
+It's important to make time to recharge your batteries.
 Setting time aside each day to practise mindful activities is a great place to start, even if you don’t always stick to it.

 Could you set your alarm a little earlier?
 Getting up before everyone else is awake might be the best time for you to ground yourself.
 Morning mindfulness can help set the tone for the day.
 This could be deep breathing, meditation, exercise - whichever mindfulness activity works for you.
 You can even try mindful eating or drinking with a hot drink.
 All you need to do is: